Technology-for-the-Poorest-Billion/2024-ideabatic-beam/interim/Benjamin_Interim.md

 Why is there a 'default'?
 Shouldn't this be an open design problem?
 Yes, but...
-Project partner has her own preferences, particularly concerned with sensor degradation,
+Project partner has her own preferences, particularly concerned with sensor degradation, Part of the useful output of this project will be a demonstration of why this is might not be necessary/optimal, by attempting to visualise, and quantify with a KPI, the drawbacks.
 <br />

-#### Communication and justification (preferably quantitative) of our design decisions is important!
+#### Communication and justification of our design decisions is important!

 <br />